 - Speech-Centric Work

 - There Is Another: John thinks that there have might have been another person who was immortal.
-He connected with him for a while in the 17th Century, and might have seen him out of the corner of his eye in a train station a couple of hundred years later.
+He connected with him for a while in the 16th Century, and might have seen him out of the corner of his eye in a train station two hundred years later.

 - Time Dissonance: John describes the meeting of people as like ripples in a wheat field blown by the wind.